-7 Resolutions For Couples To Make That Will Improve Their Sex Life
+7 Sex Resolutions For Couples To Make Together

 With the new year upon us, it's a good time to take stock of the past year, remember what you have to celebrate, and consider what you might want to change or improve in the new year.
 We instinctively home in on areas of personal growth at this time of year, but as you're coming up with your resolutions for 2019, don't forget to reflect on your intimate relationship as well.
 Once you've been with a person for long enough, it can be easy to put the relationship on autopilot and redirect your energy to new endeavors or goals you have yet to accomplish, but one of the key ways to make sure a relationship stays healthy is by being consistently attentive to it, even in times of relative peace and stability.